RyanMeaux1990/RyanMeaux1990.github.io/README.md

 5. Creating and updating User Interfaces.
 6. Adding app functionality and complexity.

-​
 ### Justification
 ​The reason why I chose to include this artifact is because it was 100% created by me, and I think it is some of the best coding work that I have done.
 I believe that the entire app really does demonstrate my abilities, from the UI Design, to the simpleness of the app, and the use and design of the database.
+The app was improved by adding in a form of a two step authentication, as well as adding in new data structures which will attach to the previous data structures, to enable data mining in the final piece of the project.
 ### Course Objectives
-​
+​For the first step I proposed to include the app by introducing a form of two factor authentication, and this week I finished implementing a two factor authentication system as well as included in new data structures.
 ### Reflection
 ​For modifying the artifact I learned a few things.
 The main thing that I learned is that if your code is too difficult to understand, adding anything to it is almost impossible.
 I also learned that if you do not write good comments it will also be impossible to fully understand how everything will work.
-The challenge that I faced was adding a new column within the database.
+Lastly, I learned that if you do not have a really modular piece of software, adding anything to it is next to impossible.
+This week I continued to have difficulties extending the database but eventually ended up getting it.

+​